T

 museum

-A former prison that played a significant role in Irish history, particularly during the struggle for independence.
-Guided tours are highly recommended for understanding its poignant past.
+A former prison that played a significant role in Irish history, particularly the struggle for independence.
+Its poignant exhibits tell the stories of many revolutionaries.

-• Book tickets well in advance as tours often sell out.
+• Book tickets well in advance, as tours sell out.

 2. Midday